Property Tax Savings for Empty Nesters: Strategies When Kids Leave Home

 Frequently Asked Questions

-What should I know about income-based programs you may now qualify for?
+What income-based programs may empty nesters now qualify for?

 With adult children no longer in the household, your reported household size changes, and some income-based programs measure per-household-member income.
 Your overall household income may also have dropped if older children were contributing.